karthik/ddd/08-morgue.md

 - **L**icense is provided
 - **M**achine-readable - this is provided through the LICENSE.md file and also in the meta-data-for-data file
 - **Other Stuff** is also provided in the README.md file

+## EML

+The Ecological Metadata Language (EML) [@EML-about] is:

+> ...an open source, community oriented project dedicated to providing a high-quality metadata specification for describing data relevant to the ecological discipline.
+EML provides a very highly structured approach to documenting data.

+EML provides ways to describe the heterogenous data common in ecology, which range from the gene level to the biosphere level [@Jones2006].
+The EML standard has a [documented standard](https://knb.ecoinformatics.org/#external//emlparser/docs/index.html)
+), available on its website, and is widely used in ecology.
+There is an R package to interface into the EML package, called [`EML`](https://github.com/ropensci/EML), which allows for reading and creating EML files.
+Creating an EML document is time consuming, but the format is robust, so EML lives at the top right quadrant of DARECO.

+* Look at Ellis + Leek paper on metadata